 Interested in Becoming Catholic?

-The Order of Christian Initiation of Adults (OCIA formerly known as RCIA) is a process during which the participants gradually experience a shared spiritual journey as they discern their call to become Catholic or deepen in their Catholic faith.
+The Order of Christian Initiation of Adults (OCIA formerly known as RCIA) is a process during which the participants experience a shared spiritual journey as they discern their call to become Catholic or become fully initiated in the Catholic faith.
 We will learn about, discuss, and pray with various aspects of the Catholic faith: its doctrines, history, sacraments, prayers, practices, and rituals.
-Sessions begin September 5, 2024 and meet every Thursday from 7–8:30pm.
-OCIA is for the baptized and the unbaptized, the devout and the curious, college students and adults members of our community aged 18 and older.
+Sessions begin September 4, 2025 and meet every Thursday from 7–8:30pm.
 Join us when you are ready to learn more about the Church and the possibility of becoming Catholic.

 Those who have been baptized Catholic but have yet to receive First Holy Communion and/or Confirmation are invited to begin sacramental preparation appropriate to their level of spiritual formation.
-There are two paths for baptized Catholics continuing their Christian initiation: preparation for Confirmation and First Communion through attending OCIA from September–Easter and receiving these sacraments at the Easter Vigil on April 19, 2025.
-Alternatively, Adult Confirmation sessions (for those who just need to be confirmed) will begin in the new year in conjunction with OCIA meetings on Thursdays at 7pm with additional sessions that meet separately for the second half of the sessions (time and place TBD).
-These candidates will receive the sacrament of Confirmation at a Mass with Bishop Konzen on April 27, 2025 with the teens who have also been preparing separately.
-These candidates are welcome to join OCIA sessions starting in the fall for more in-depth sacramental preparation if needed.
+There are two paths for baptized Catholics continuing their Christian initiation: preparation for Confirmation and First Communion through attending OCIA from September–April.
+Alternatively, Adult Confirmation sessions will be offered (time to be announced) for Catholics who only need to be confirmed.

 For more information, please contact Suzie Blaydes at sacraments@ccatuga.org.

-RCIA is not just a “convert class” with a new name.
+OCIA is not just a “convert class” with a new name.
 It is a journey of progressive learning and deepening in faith.
 Special rites are celebrated during the Sunday liturgies at various times throughout the year.
-RCIA involves the whole community — in prayer as the rites are celebrated, in hospitality as new members are welcomed, and in ministries like sponsor or team member.
+OCIA involves the whole community — in prayer as the rites are celebrated, in hospitality as new members are welcomed, and in ministries like sponsor or team member.

 Many persons who want to join the Catholic Church have already been baptized in another Christian church.
 They will not be re-baptized.
 They will follow a form of these four steps adapted to the particular needs and concerns of Christians from another faith tradition.